 ELECTRONIC DEVICES.
-Please talk to me before using a laptop or other electronic device for note-taking.
-You will need to convince that it truly aides your comprehension.
-No student has convinced me yet, but if you're the first one then I will give you a stern warning against doing anything else besides note-taking.
+Please keep laptops and all electronic devices put away and silenced during class.
+(That's right, this is a computer science course, but you're not allowed to use a computer during class.
 Trying out programming concepts on your own during class time (for example) is not productive because it takes you away from class discussion.
-You cannot multi-task as well as you think you can.
-Moreover, please make sure other electronic devices are silenced and put away.
+You cannot multitask as well as you think you can.)
 Text in class and DIE.